Bradenbertrand/PokerBot-Beta/README.md

 # PokerBot Beta
- A Work in progress Poker Bot
+ A beta version of my ChatGPT Poker Bot

+ Requirements:
+ openai - pip install openai

+ how to use:

+ Run "python main.py" in main directory.
+ Follow instructions.